nkabbara/nkabbara.github.io/books/internal-time.md

 Your internal time is produced by your own body clock.
 It varies from individual to individual just as body height, eye color, or personality varies, and it interacts with sun time and social time.
 In spite of internal time being probably the most important to our health and well-being—more important than sun time and certainly more important than social time—it has been thoroughly neglected.

 This book will tell you how these different time systems interact: sun time, social time, and your very individual internal time.
 Your internal time is produced by your own body clock.
-It varies from individual to individual just as body height, eye color, or personality varies, and it interacts withsun time and social time.
+It varies from individual to individual just as body height, eye color, or personality varies, and it interacts with sun time and social time.

 I noticed that people were fascinated and eager to learn about the science behind circumstances of their daily existence, some of which they had never considered before.
 Once enlightened, they